geotools/geotools/docs/user/library/xml/geometry.rst

 GML3 Parsing TestSchema Example
 '''''''''''''''''''''''''''''''

-Parsing GML3 works the Works in the same way as for GML2 – just choose a different configuration.
+Parsing GML3 works in the same way as for GML2 – just choose a different configuration.

 Here is an example XSD extending GML3::